LimaZurmati/doctor_plus/README.md

 ## Target Audience

-- Users that are looking for expert doctors,they can easily find information about doctor and read patient feedbck.
+- Users that are looking for expert doctors,they can easily find information about doctor and read patient feedback.

 ## User Stories